tpaschalis/daffodil/README.md

 ### Usage

-`daffodil` includes a simple stand-alone implementation, which can be `go build`, as well as a [Docker image](https://github.com/tpaschalis/daffodil/blob/master/Dockerfile), and a [Kubernetes deployment](https://github.com/tpaschalis/daffodil/blob/master/deployment.yaml).
+`daffodil` includes a simple standalone implementation, which you can `go build` to deploy a binary, a [Docker image](https://github.com/tpaschalis/daffodil/blob/master/Dockerfile), and a [Kubernetes deployment](https://github.com/tpaschalis/daffodil/blob/master/deployment.yaml).

-The standalone application runs on port `:8080` contains two routes; the root url `/` which simply generates an ID and `/dismantle?id=` can be used to disassemble an ID to its components.
+The standalone application runs on port `:8080` and contains two routes;
+`/` the root url which simply generates an ID and
+`/dismantle?id=` which is used to disassemble an ID to its components
 ```
 $ cd cmd/daffodil

 $ go run main.go &
-[1] 18938$
+[1] 18938

 $ curl "localhost:8080/"
 17908816211997440